efrancis19/application_tracker/README.md

 ﻿# Job Application Tracker

+Note: Some of my commits may appear as "efrancis03" which is my university Gitlab username.

 This app is a job application tracker that allows users to keep track of job applications.

 Features of the app will include: